Call for Presenters

-We also encourage professionals attending the festival to participate in our program, speaking on topics of interests to the literary community.
-Called presenters, typically 150+ attending professionals volunteer to participate in our program each year, sharing their knowledge of literature, industry experience, and topical expertise to educate and delight their audience.
-Here is our program and growing list of presenters.
+We also encourage professionals attending the festival to participate in our program, speaking on topics of interest to the literary community.
+Called presenters, typically ~200 attending professionals volunteer to participate in our program each year, sharing their knowledge of literature, industry experience, and topical expertise to educate and delight their audience.
+Click to see our program in development and growing list of presenters.

-Our 2017 program, which runs from 1 PM Friday to 5 PM Sunday, consists of over 225 programming hours, a delectable buffet of discussions, presentations, and other activities.
-If you are attending When Words Collide and wish to volunteer to participate in our program, please let us know by completing our Presenter Registration Form, and returning it to email@example.com.
-If your word processor has trouble viewing the form, this simplified RTF form may be used instead.
+Our program runs from 1 PM Friday to 5 PM Sunday.
+If you are attending When Words Collide and are not currently on our presenter mailing list and wish to volunteer to participate in our program, please let us know by completing our Presenter Registration Form (.doc, .rtf), and returning it to by email.
+If your word processor has trouble viewing the form, the simplified RTF form may be used instead.
+Once processed, you will be included in future program correspondence.

 Presenter Opportunities include: